Cal Raleigh Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The 27-year-old right-hander started and threw 5 2/3 innings when he last appeared Friday, Oct.
-14 against the New York Yankees.
+- The 24-year-old right-hander started and threw four innings when he last appeared on Thursday, Sept.
+15 against the Chicago White Sox.

 © 2023 Data Skrive.
 All rights reserved.